Society-In-Shadow/ExpressedRealms/Readme.md

 When the app is started for the first time, it will create a new directory

-All the data regarding it is stored in "your user folder/expressedRealms/pgAdmin" folder.
+All the data regarding it is stored in DB_STORAGE_LOCATION/pgAdmin folder.
+(DB_STORAGE_LOCATION from env file)

 You can access here:
 * [DB Management / pgAdmin](http://localhost:8888/login?next=%2Fbrowser%2F)